 How long will it take for me to recover?

-Treatment of piriformis syndrome will address the piriformis muscle itself, but also the sciatic nerve.
-A piriformis muscle strain/stretch should heal within 6 weeks, given that you follow your physiotherapy treatment protocol and finish your rehabilitation.
-Whereas sciatic nerve pain could take longer to improve, depending on the severity of the nerve irritation/compression.
-Nerves are very sensitive structures and could take months to heal and even longer if there is nerve damage.
-Patience is key here.
+The treatment of piriformis syndrome addresses the piriformis muscle and the sciatic nerve.
+A piriformis muscle strain should heal within 6 weeks, given that you follow your physiotherapy treatment program and finish your rehabilitation.
+Sciatic nerve pain could take longer to improve, depending on the severity of the nerve irritation or compression.
+Nerves are susceptible structures and could take months to heal, even longer if there is nerve damage.

 Recovering from piriformis syndrome will have its ups and downs.
-You might feel better for a few days and then feel worse for a few days.
-Nerves are very sensitive structures so they tend to flare up easily, causing further inflammation and irritation.
+You might feel better for a few days and worse for the next few because nerves are extremely sensitive structures that tend to flare up quickly, causing further inflammation and irritation.
 Just be prepared that your recovery process will be more of a cycle with ups and downs than a constant improvement from day 1.

-Physiotherapy should start while your nerve is healing and if you have followed through with your physiotherapy treatment protocol, you should be able to recover completely and be able to return to your sport.
-Depending on the severity of your symptoms and initial inflammation, you will need physiotherapy treatment twice a week for the first two weeks.
-After this, your treatment sessions can be spread out to once a week or once in two weeks.
-You only spend an hour at a time with your physiotherapist.
-How fast you recover will greatly be up to you.
+Physiotherapy must start while your nerve is healing.
+If you have followed through with our treatment program, you should be able to recover completely and return to whatever you want to.
+You will need physiotherapy treatment twice a week for the first two weeks.
+After this, if you achieve the milestones, your treatment sessions will be spread out to once a week.
+This allows us to monitor your progress closely.

 Other forms of treatment

-• Your doctor will probably prescribe anti-inflammatory medication or give you a cortisone injection or nerve block as treatment for piriformis syndrome and sciatic nerve compression.
-Both of these medications will give temporary relief to the pain and inflammation that you are experiencing.
-However, it will not be the solution to your problem.
-And once the effect of the medication wears off and you try to get back into your normal routine, your pain could simply return.
+• Your doctor may prescribe anti-inflammatory medication or give you a cortisone injection or nerve block as a treatment for piriformis syndrome and sciatic nerve compression.
+Both of these medications will temporarily relieve the pain and inflammation you are experiencing.
+However, they will not be the solution to your problem.
+And once the medication’s effect wears off and you try to get back into your normal routine, your pain could simply return.

 • Getting your lower back or hip ‘aligned’ or ‘clicked’ in the hopes of easing your pain will not change your pain.
-An alignment cannot change the strength of your piriformis muscle or the way it contracts.
+An alignment cannot change the strength or contracting pattern of your piriformis muscle.
 It could even worsen the irritation of your sciatic nerve.
 You need to look at the bigger picture.

-• biokineticist will be able to help you in the final stages of your rehabilitation or to get you back to actively training for your sport.
+• biokineticist can help you in the final stages of your rehabilitation or get you back to actively training for your sport.

-• Foamrolling and stretching your piriformis muscle might give you some momentary relief.
-However, you can easily overdo it and irritate your sciatic nerve even further.
-Stretching your piriformis muscle will not change the muscle strength.
+• Foam rolling and stretching your piriformis muscle might give you some momentary relief.
+However, you can easily overdo it and irritate your sciatic nerve further.
+Stretching your piriformis muscle alone will not change its strength.
 So, if a weak piriformis muscle is the cause of your pain, then you need to look at rehabilitation and strengthening.

 Is surgery an option?

-Surgery for piriformis syndrome will only be an option if you have had persistent and severe pain with severe sciatic nerve compression that lead to weakness, numbness and clumsiness of your leg.
-And it will only be an option if non-surgical options of treatment were not successful.
+Surgery for piriformis syndrome will only be an option if you have had persistent and severe pain with severe sciatic nerve compression that leads to weakness, numbness, and clumsiness of your leg for more than 3 months and only after proof that non-surgical treatments have failed.
 Even with persistent nerve compression, a neurologist will help to decide if there is a chance that your sciatic nerve could be damaged.
-Then our focus will shift from preservation to protection of the nerve and surgery will be your next step.
+Then, our focus will shift from preservation to nerve protection, and surgery will be your next step.

-Surgery is performed with the goal of relieving the compression on your sciatic nerve injury and depending on the type of surgery done and on your surgeon’s orders, recovery from surgery can take you anywhere between 6 weeks or 6 months.
+Surgery is performed to relieve the compression on your sciatic nerve, and depending on the type of surgery done and on your surgeon’s orders, recovery from surgery can take you anywhere between 6 weeks and 6 months.
 Physiotherapy can still help you during the time of your post-operative recovery.

 What else could it be?

-• Herniated disc: A herniated lumbar disc will cause pain in your lower back.
-It feels worse when you bend forward, sit or drive.
+• Herniated disc: A herniated lumbar disc causes pain in the lower back.
+It feels worse when you bend forward, sit, or drive.

 • Lumbar osteoarthritis: Degeneration of the joints in your spine happens as you age.
 It causes a loss of disc space and bone spurs to form, which leads to pain when you move.
-It feels worse in cold weather and your back feels stiff in the morning.
+The pain gets worse in cold weather, and your back feels stiff in the morning.

-• Sciatic nerve pain: Irritation or compression of the sciatic nerve causes pain in your buttock and down your leg.
-You could also feel pins and needles, numbness or weakness of your leg.
+• Sciatic nerve pain: Irritation or compression of the sciatic nerve causes pain in the buttocks and down the leg.
+You may also feel pins and needles, numbness, or weakness in your leg.

-• Gluteus Muscle StrainA muscle tear in one of your gluteus (buttock) muscles.
-Painful to climb stairs or walk uphill.
+• Gluteus Muscle StrainA tear in your gluteus (buttock) muscles.
+It is painful to climb stairs or walk uphill.

 • Hip Bursitis: Pain over the side of your hip bone.
-It feels especially worse when you lie on your side.
+It feels significantly worse when you lie on your side.

 • Lower back muscle spasm: Painful, ‘pulled’ muscle in your lower back.
-Worse when you bend over or try to pick up something heavy.
+It’s worse when you bend over or try to pick up something heavy.

 • Piriformis muscle pain